pmckenz1/simcat/README.md

 # simcat

-Machine learning for inferring introgressive edges.
+Machine learning for inferring ancient introgression on a species tree.
 Given an input species tree, *simcat* automates the simulation of a SNP data training database and simplifies the process of training a neural network on that data and applying it to empirical SNP data.

 See simcat_tutorial.ipynb in the "notebooks" folder for a walkthrough.